carlosjhr64/ascii_mathematical_notation/Script.md

 ## Preloaded definitions

 Preloaded in the definitions are transforms I find useful.
-I've have them defined in [examples/Definitions.md](examples/Definitions.md)
+Many are defined in [examples/Definitions.md](examples/Definitions.md)

 ## More?